Car Crash Data Retrieval

 If you suffered severe injuries or your loved one was killed in a car crash in the state of Washington, it is in your best interest to retain legal counsel for assistance accessing information on your vehicle’s event data recorder.
 An experienced personal injury attorney will be able to review the information on your black box and possibly use it to help you obtain compensation for your medical bills, lost income, and other damages.

-Briggs & Briggs represents car crash victims in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, Bremerton, and many other surrounding areas of Washington.
+The Law Offices of Briggs & Briggs represents car crash victims in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, Bremerton, and many other surrounding areas of Washington.
 Call (253) 588-6696 or complete an online contact form to have our attorneys provide an honest and thorough evaluation of your case during a free consultation.

 Information on Event Data Recorders